 - Determination of Facilities and Administrative (F&A) Costs: Grants Management staff will utilize the negotiated F&A costs (also known as indirect costs) for each grant.
 More information on the reimbursement of F&A costs can be found in the NIH Grants Policy Statement.

 The pre-award process for non-competing continuation awards is a streamlined version of the process for making competing awards.
-Grantees submit progress reports at least annually; assessment of these reports must be reviewed by NIH grants management and program staff before award of the next non-competing budget period.
+Recipients submit progress reports at least annually; assessment of these reports must be reviewed by NIH grants management and program staff before award of the next non-competing budget period.
 NIH program or grants management staff may request additional information to evaluate the project for continued funding.
 Failure to provide this information will result in a delayed award.
 Late, incomplete, or inadequate progress reports may result in a delay of continued support.

 Following review of all applicable information, the IC will determine whether an award will be made, if special conditions are required, and what level of funding is appropriate.
 The score given to an application during the initial peer review process is important, but it is not the sole factor determining an IC’s funding decision.
 Other considerations are portfolio balance, public health needs, programmatic relevance, IC priorities, requirements specified in congressional appropriations, and availability of funds.

 Notice of Award (NoA)

-The NoA is the legal document issued to notify the grantee that an award has been made and that funds may be requested from the designated HHS payment system or office.
+The NoA is the legal document issued to notify the recipient that an award has been made and that funds may be requested from the designated HHS payment system or office.
 An NoA is issued for the initial budget period.
 If subsequent budget periods are also approved, the NoA will include a reference to those budgetary commitments.
 Funding for subsequent budget periods are generally provided in annual increments following the annual assessment of progress.
 This funding is also contingent on the availability of funds.
 The NoA includes all applicable terms of award either by reference or specific statements.
 It provides contact information for the assigned program officer and grants management specialist.

 Accepting the Award

-The grantee accepts an NIH award and its associated terms and conditions by drawing or requesting funds from the Payment Management System , or upon the endorsement of a check from the US Treasury for foreign awardees.
+The recipient accepts an NIH award and its associated terms and conditions by drawing or requesting funds from the Payment Management System , or upon the endorsement of a check from the US Treasury for foreign awardees.

 Compliance with Terms and Conditions of Award